Last updated on December 13th, 2023 at 11:31 pm

 Then what is ethical leather?
 From the aspect of environmental health, animal welfare and human rights, some basic ethical red lines should not be crossed.
 Factory farming and the inhumane treatment of animals for their hides is a huge and definite NO. Fair treatment of workers, artisans, and employees is a fundamental requirement (workers in the leather and meat industry experience severe mental anguish due to the nature of their work).
 So is concern for, and actions taken to protect, the environmental health of the local ecosystem (leather tanning can massively impact the local ecosystem).

 Ethical leather is leather that has been produced sustainably (small-scale, free range) and responsibly (humane, under good conditions).
 No one process is completely ethical, but all the brands we cover are open about their sourcing and manufacturing, and also acknowledge the challenges they face.
 Plus, they show respect to the animals that provide the material that they work with.
 In this post, we also talk about leather that is obtained from animals that are already dead (they died naturally, at the end of a full life), and secondhand leather items.
-We cover recycled leather in another post.
+We cover recycled leather in another post, apart from tips on how to buy ethical leather.
+Also, are leather shoes sustainable?

 - Ethical Leather Brands